telerik/xaml-docs/controls/radscheduleview/features/viewdefinitions/specificproperties.md

 ## DayView and WeekView specific properties

-Some  the ViewDefinitions have specific properties.
+Some ViewDefinitions have specific properties.
 Here is a list of specific properties for DayView and WeekView:

 * __ShowWeekGroupHeaders__ – get or sets whether the WeekHeaders should be visible.